MicrosoftDocs/powerbi-docs/powerbi-docs/create-reports/copilot-introduction.md

 [!INCLUDE [applies-no-desktop-yes-service](../includes/applies-no-desktop-yes-service.md)]

 Copilot for Microsoft Fabric Public Preview is available in Power BI.
-It helps you use the transformational power of generative AI to help in you get the most from your data.
-This article provides an overview of the capabilities that were introduced for Power BI.
+Copilot helps you use the transformational power of generative AI to get the most from your data.
+This article provides an overview of the Copilot capabilities for Power BI.

 Before your business can start using Copilot capabilities in Power BI, your administrator needs to [enable Copilot in Microsoft Fabric](/fabric/get-started/copilot-fabric-overview#enable-copilot).